WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 > **Note** - You should have 5 services in your services dashboard.
 These are the services that will be used by the Watson Data Platform labs; Data Engineering, Business Analytics, Data Science and Application Development.

-## Step 4: Create a Watson Data Platform Application
+## Step 4: Create the Watson Data Platform Lab Application

 ## Step 5: Create a Watson Analytics Account